ITU-BDSA2025-GROUP8/Chirp/README.md

-To run this program from either development or realese you need to have dotnet 8 installed
+To run this program from either development or release you need to have dotnet 8 installed

 # Running from repository code